felix-hilden/tekore/docs/src/examples/scripts/scrape_playlists.rst

 It assumes that your credentials are saved in the environment and you have followed or created at least one playlist.
+For this example, the artist of podcast episodes is the name of the show.

 Asynchronous functions should be used to achieve a faster runtime when making lots of parallelisable calls to the API.